Investing in Apartments: Pros and Cons

 Related Article - How Does Real Estate Syndication Work?

-Let’s say there are 10 people with $50,000 each to invest.
-Instead of each of them buying single family rentals, through apartment syndications they decide to pool those funds together and use the $500,000 as a 25% down payment to buy a $2 million apartment complex.
-This is a major advantage and strategy that advanced investors employ to maximize their dollars as well as their time.
-This is how we buy apartments and just employed this strategy to acquire a $40 million apartment complex.
+Let’s say there are 10 people with $100,000 each to invest.
+Instead of each of them separate buying single family rentals, they decide to pool those funds together through an apartment syndication and use the $1,000,000 as a 25% down payment to buy a $4 million apartment complex.
+The larger apartment complex produces enough income to hire professional management and still deliver strong returns to the 10 investors.
+This gives them more free-time to pursue their passions.
+We used this strategy to partner with investors on over $90 million worth of apartments.